HyunmyungNoh/chatgpt-interview/README.md

 # chatgpt-interview

-This is my first chatgpt projecct
+This is my first chatgpt project